fortian/yeahlaunch/README.md

 - Leaving yeahlaunch sideways hides it as well now.

-# About
+# Original README

 Yeahlaunch is a very simple application launcher which puts a horizontal menu on top of your screen.
 The menu will be hidden and only a one pixel border will be visible.
 If you point on that border the menu will be shown in an animated way.

 Yeahlaunch has the following options: